The analysis presented on the website is based on the data from newest edition (2025).

 Chronic Diseases

 The most considerable GAPs in the health care access are in chronic diseases.
-By contrast, the result in the area of oncology is the best among the compared countries.
+By contrast, the results in the area of oncology and rare diseases stands out favourably with those obtained in the other countries.

 Czechia